magland/fftw_load_test/README.md

 ## Installation

-First you need Qt5 and nodejs on your system.
+First you need Qt5, fftw, and nodejs on your system.
+See http://github.com/magland/mountainlab for instructions on that.

 ```bash
 git clone [this repo url]